ConsciousML/ML-from-scratch/README.md

 # Machine Learning Algorithms from scratch

-This repository regroups multiple repositories of machine learning algorithms implemented from scratch.<br>
+This repository regroups multiple projects of machine learning algorithms implemented from scratch.<br>
 A large amount of from scratch implementation articles are posted on Internet but most of them only explain how to code the solution and just scratch the surface of the theory.
 The posts of this repository are in-depth articles clearly explaining your favorite algorithms.